satonotdead/linktr3e-selfhost3d/README.md

-# Cool stuff from matenauta
+# Cool stuff from matenauta ⚡

 Simple website that just points the audience to my projects.

-&nbsp;

 ## Inspiration

+link.tree without bloatware? :)

-I want something like link.tree but without the bloatware that corpos involves.
-So I adapted a Webflow template and exported it to HTML for upload to the cloud :)
+I adapted a Webflow template for use it by my own.

-&nbsp;

 ## How to use the template